snow-abstraction/cover/README.md

 # Dev Note

-While this is a Go project, the tests rely a Python program.
+While this is a Go project, a Python program is used to generate test data.
 This program independently solves SCP instances so we can verify that equally good solutions are found by our code.
 For my Ubuntu system, here is a simple way to get started:

 ```
 cd tools
 sudo apt install libffi-dev # install requirement needed by next line
 pip install -i requirements.txt
 cd ..
-go test ./...
+go run cmd/generate_test_instances_and_solutions/main.go -verbose
 ```

 (A less hacky setup would be use a container or Python virtual environment.)